inthescales/lyre-site/blog/2023-2-19-constructing-the-corpus.md

 ---
 layout: post
 title: "Constructing the Corpus"
-excerpt: "On the choices that went into assembling the corpus of data for Lyre's Dictionary."
+description: "On the choices that went into assembling the corpus of data for Lyre's Dictionary."
 tags: how
 ---